 - In a large bowl, combine the blackberries, sugar, cornstarch, lemon juice, lemon zest, and salt.
 You don’t want the filling to sit for very long before going into the oven, so do this right before rolling out the dough.

 - Roll the dough onto a lightly floured surface until it’s approximately 12 inches in diameter.
 You can optionally roll it a bit thinner and then use a pizza cutter to clean up the edges.
 Transfer the rolled dough to a baking sheet covered in parchment paper.
 (The best way to do this is to roll the dough around the rolling pin, then unroll it on top of the baking sheet).

 - Spread the berries evenly onto the dough, leaving about 2 inches around the edges.
 Fold the excess dough on top of the cherries in a circle, until you have a tightly formed tart.

 - Chill the tart for 10 minutes to firm up the dough.
 Brush the top of the dough with a light coating of egg wash and a sprinkle of turbinado sugar.

 - Bake for 10 minutes, then lower the oven temperature to 375 degrees.
-Continue baking for an additional 20 minutes, or until the dough is firm and the cherries are bubbling.
+Continue baking for an additional 20 minutes, or until the dough is firm and the berries are bubbling.